 You’ve likely heard of self-care before – in short, taking time to care for one’s emotional and physical wellbeing.
 I’ve described squad-care as the idea that receiving support and encouragement from colleagues, mentors, and friends, can go a long way – and can help with maintaining resiliency and strong mental health during challenging times.
 First impressions matter when starting a new position – so go in each day with a positive attitude and showcasing strong work ethic.
 At the same time, make sure that you aren’t forgetting about yourself and setting up a strong support system.
 Don’t expect self-care (or squad-care for that matter!) to come naturally.
 Schedule self-care time; that may be a manicure, watching a favorite movie, binging a great show on Netflix, going for a run, spending time outside – you get the idea.
 Don’t forget that, while work is important, your wellbeing matters so much more.

 - Take charge of your own professional development.

 Of course, I strongly believe that a professional position (an internship, a job, an externship, etc.) should come with growth.
 Strong employers provide learning experiences to members of their team – but one cannot rely solely on their employer or supervisor for professional development.
 Seek out a mentor, find webinars that interest you, join organizations, and read texts about your field; none of these have to cost money, but have a huge impact on your professional development.

 These three pieces of advice have yet to steer me wrong – consider following them to ensure that your first few weeks in a new position are strong, manageable, strategic, and healthy.
 Have you received any great pieces of advice for your first professional days?
-Consider reaching out to a mentor (or even a CCD Career Consultant!) to see what strategies worked well for them (and what to avoid!) when starting a brand new experience.
+Consider reaching out to a mentor (or even a Center for Career Development Career Consultant!) to see what strategies worked well for them (and what to avoid!) when starting a brand new experience.